-- b.
+- for participating in the unsuccessful insurrection at the Capitol on January 6, 2021."191 - c.
 In United States v.
-Munchel, the judge granted an application for access to exhibits and wrote, "defendants face criminal charges for participating in the unsuccessful insurrection at the Capitol on January 6, 2021."
-189 - c.
+Bingert, the judge denied a motion to dismiss indictment and again called it an "unsuccessful insurrection."
+192 - d.
 In United States v.
-Bingert, the judge denied a motion to dismiss indictment and again called it an "unsuccessful insurrection." - d.
+Brockhoff, the judge issued an order denying a motion for pretrial release, stating that "[t]his criminal case is one of several hundred arising from the insurrection at the United Sates Capitol on January 6, 2021."
+193 - e.
 In United States v.
-Brockhoff, the judge issued an order denying a motion for pretrial release, stating that "[t]his criminal case is one of several hundred arising from the insurrection at the United Sates Capitol on January 6, 2021." - e.
+Grider, the judge denied a motion to dismiss indictment, stating that "[t]his criminal case is one of several hundred arising from the insurrection at the United States Capitol on January 6, 2021."
+194 - f.
 In United States v.
-Grider, the judge denied a motion to dismiss indictment, stating that "[t]his criminal case is one of several hundred arising from the insurrection at the United States Capitol on January 6, 2021."
-192
+Puma, the judge characterized the January 6, 2021 attack as an "insurrection" passim in an order denying a motion to dismiss the indictment.
+195